Vyral/base-template/_posts/2019-03-07-agent-success-secrets-with-special-guest-anna-krueger.md

 {% include youtube.html %}

-Welcome back to my series, “Agent Success Secrets!”
+Welcome back to my series, “Agent Success Secrets\!”
 Today, I’m excited to introduce our guest, Anna Krueger.
 She’s from Greenville, South Carolina, and you may recognize her for being an amazing ISA/OSA coach and consultant.
 If you’re with Keller Williams, you may have recently seen her on the big stage at our mastermind—she did an awesome job, and we’re all proud of her.

 Today I want to show you the conversation I had with her **about her history as an agent, and how she’s managed to come so far in her career.**